MichaelSaah/datagen/README.md

     ]
 }
 ```
-This is what Datagen does to the top-level object when the `-n` flag is passed.
+Internally, Datagen wraps the top-level object like this when the `-n` flag is passed.

 ## Other options
 The `-n` flag allows you to generate n records derived from the schema